katacarbix/iforgor/README.md

 - Git
 - Bash
 - Python
-  - The colorama python module
+  - The Pygments python module

 ### Step by step procedure
 1. Open a terminal and cd into the directory you want to install the program into.
 2. Run `git clone https://github.com/Solirs/iforgor/`
 3. Cd into the newly created `iforgor` directory
+4. Run `pip install -r requirements.txt`
-4. Run `./setup.sh`
+5. Run `./setup.sh`
     Must be run as root unless the argument `local` is specified.
     Use the `ungit` argument to remove unnecessary files related to the git repository.
-5. Run `iforgor -h`
+6. Run `iforgor -h`

 If it works, the install was successful.
 You can now delete setup.sh if you'd like.